203: Jungle Goddess

 Zack Williams is Sammy in Chief Zabu.

-A recurring reference, generally given as “Zack Norman is Sammy in Chief Zabu.”
+A recurring riff, generally given as “Zack Norman is Sammy in Chief Zabu.”
+Zack Norman (born Howard Jerrold Zuker, 1940-2024) was an actor, producer and art collector.
 According to the Amazing Colossal Episode Guide’s list of the Fifty Most Obscure References, this is a reference to a "long-running ad in Variety.
 It ran forever: Don’t know if Chief Zabu ever made it past the stage where you talk about it over liver dumpling soup at Jerry’s Deli, but you might remember Zack from Romancing the Stone or his role as the woman-slapping thug in the despicable Henry Jaglom film Sitting Ducks.”
-In fact, Chief Zabu—the story of a New York real estate tycoon whose dreams of political power lead him to attempt a takeover of a Polynesian island—was written, produced, and directed by Zack Norman, under the pseudonym Howard Zuker.
+In fact, Chief Zabu—the story of a New York real estate tycoon whose dreams of political power lead him to attempt a takeover of a Polynesian island—was written, produced, and directed by Zack Norman, under his real name Howard Zuker.
 Production began in 1986, and although the film was given an R rating in 1988, it was never completed or released.
 The ads, however, ran continuously in Variety between 1985 and 1988.
 In late 2016, in light of Donald Trump’s presidential campaign, the movie was taken off the shelf and given a limited release in Los Angeles and a screening at the Fort Lauderdale International Film Festival.

 I’ll have a Carl Burger.